Shop injury claims help people who suffer injuries in stores due to unsafe conditions such as wet floors, damaged shelves, or poor maintenance.

 When a retailer fails to maintain a safe environment, injured customers can file shop injury claims.
 In the UK, these incidents fall under public liability law, where proving negligence is key.
+Many people seek guidance from a personal injury attorney, injury attorney, or lawyer for negligence when pursuing these claims.

+In March 2023, the UK’s Compensation Recovery Unit recorded approximately 58,933 public liability claims.
 Retail environments accounted for a significant number of these incidents.
 Slips, trips, and falls remain the leading cause of serious injuries in the sector, making shop floors particularly hazardous.

-Understanding shop injury claims: What are they?
+Understanding shop injury claims: What

 Common examples include: